 The reason?
 It provided more than just an “unusual” flavor.
 Clove and ham complement each other.
 But like the glaze, sticking a few tiny cloves into a ham isn’t going to penetrate flavor to the core.

-One of the most important elements in the glaze recipe.
-Mine is made of only three in ingredients:
+One of the most important elements of this pineapple ham is the brown glaze recipe.
+Mine is made of only three in ingredients.
+For volumes, scroll down to the printable recipe card below.

 - Dijon mustard – I go with a smooth mustard, but grainy can work too.

-If you don’t want to use pineapple juice, opt for ginger ale, water, white wine or even maple syrup, but reduce the volume by half and know it will be super sweet.
+- Swaps – If you don’t want to use pineapple juice, opt for ginger ale, orange juice, water, white wine or even maple syrup, but reduce the volume by half and know it will be super sweet.

 Reheating & Freezing

-You can, of course, reheat it in the microwave, but any meat heated this way gets a little rubbery.
+You can, of course, reheat it in the microwave, but any meat heated this way gets a little rubbery and the goal is another meal of tender ham.

-Can I freeze pineapple ham?
 Yep!
 But word to the wise, the pineapple and cherries won’t defrost as well as the actual ham.
 They are made up of a lot of water, so they thaw a little soggy and limp.
+If you are planning on making ahead of a holiday dinner, I would not recommend this.
+It is, however, acceptable for leftovers.

 Ingredients